 Approach on Cotopaxi

 Day 10: Summit day on Cotopaxi (19,348')!
 With an early alpine start, we use the first hour to approach the glacier.
 A long, initial pitch gains access to an interesting maze of crevasses on the lower slopes of this beautiful volcano.
 The ascent then weaves through impressive crevasse fields before ascending the final steep slopes to the summit.
 The deep, sheer-walled volcanic crater is an incredibly impressive sight.
 After celebrating on the summit, we descend back to the hut.
 Upon reaching the vehicles, we leave the mountains and travel back to Quito.
 Climbing time is approximately 10 - 12 hours.
-Overnight at Hotel Mercure Alameda.
+Overnight at Mercure Grand Hotel Alameda.
 (B)

 The summit bid on Cotopaxi The summit of Cotopaxi